 iPhone SE Plus rumors and leaks

-While there aren’t many rumors out for the iPhone SE Plus, there are things we can intuit from the release of its smaller sibling.
+Beyond that, there are things we can intuit from the release of its possibly smaller sibling.
 The iPhone SE 2020 inherited its hardware (aside from chipset and RAM) from the iPhone 8, including its 4.7-inch LCD display at SD (1334x750) resolution.

 iPhone SE Plus: what we want to see